 You haven’t got much space in your stomach these days, so it’s no surprise you might find your appetite is reduced.
 Try to eat small meals at regular intervals rather than large meals.

 What to do this week:

-The big day is getting closer and closer, so why not take the chance now to run through everything regarding your delivery with your other half?
+Make a plan: The big day is getting closer and closer, so why not take the chance now to run through everything regarding your delivery with your other half?
 Map out two different travel routes to the hospital and practice to make sure you know how long they take.
 If you’re not having a home birth, check to see if your antenatal class will give you a tour of the hospital.
 If not, then make sure you organise this yourself – and familiarise yourself with the admission procedures you will have to go through when your labour commences.
 The more prepped you are, the more confident you’ll feel once those contractions begin.